icon-project/t-bears/README.md

 Please check the following links for more information.
 [T-Bears Docker](https://github.com/icon-project/t-bears/tree/develop/Docker)

 ## Building from source
  First, clone this project.
-Then go to the project folder, create a virtualenv environment, and run build script.
+Then go to the project directory, create a virtualenv environment, and run build script.
 You can then install T-Bears with the .whl file.
 ```bash
 $ virtualenv -p python3 venv  # Create a virtual environment.
 $ source venv/bin/activate    # Enter the virtual environment.